caseinpoint/lab_partners/README.md

 this tool may still be in use by others, so only mess around with the [example cohort](http://caseinpoint.pythonanywhere.com/cohorts/example), or [create a new one](http://caseinpoint.pythonanywhere.com/new).
 Thanks!

+## Web App

+:construction: This part of the README is a work in progress.